Silly Putty: Other uses

 In addition to its success as a toy, other uses for the putty have been found.
-In the home, it can be used to remove substances such as dirt, lint, pet hair, or ink from various surfaces.
+In the home, it can be used to remove substances such as dirt, lint, pet hair, and ink from various surfaces.
 The material's unique properties have found niche use in medical and scientific applications.
 Occupational therapists use it for rehabilitative therapy of hand injuries.
 A number of other brands (such as Power Putty and TheraPutty) alter the material's properties, offering different levels of resistance.
 The material is also used as a tool to help reduce stress, and exists in various viscosities based on the user's preference.

 Because of its adhesive characteristics, it was used by Apollo astronauts to secure their tools in zero gravity.
-Scale model building hobbyists use the putty as a masking medium when spray painting model assemblies.
-The Steward Observatory uses a Silly-Putty backed lap to polish astronomical telescope mirrors.
+Scale model building hobbyists use the putty as a masking medium when spray-painting model assemblies.
+The Steward Observatory uses a Silly Putty-backed lap to polish astronomical telescope mirrors.

 Researchers from Trinity College Dublin School of Physics (Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN) and Advanced Materials and Bioengineering Research (AMBER) Research Centers) have discovered nano composite mixtures of graphene and Silly Putty behave as sensitive pressure sensors, claiming the ability to measure the footsteps of a spider crawling on it.